Laserfiche/laserfiche-api-use-cases-dotnet/README.md

 - Select the 'Service' option, enter a name, and click the 'Create application' button
 - Select the app service account to be the one created on step 1 and click the 'Save changes' button
 - Click on the 'Authentication' Tab and create a new Access Key
+- Select the first option (i.e. Create a public 'Access Key'...)
 - Click the 'Download key as base-64 string' button for later use
-- Select the required scope for reading the repository in the 'Authentication' tab ("repository.Read").
+- Click OK

 ### 3. Clone this repo on your local machine